sveltinio/ts-utils/README.md

 A bunch of common utilities in pure Typescript to deal with primitives, strings, urls, objects, collections, dates etc.

 > The package has been created to make my life easier with the requirements of [Sveltin] based projects and its [packages].
-Anyhow, Sveltin is definitely not mandatory and you could find something fitting your neeeds.
+Anyhow, Sveltin is definitely not mandatory and you could find something fitting your needs.

 ## Installation